December 1, 2022

 Before delving into how you can keep your family safe from earthquakes, you first need to know what exactly an earthquake is so that you can better gauge how to prepare for them.

 In simple terms, an earthquake is the shaking of the ground caused by the sudden movement of tectonic plates below the earth’s surface.
 Earthquakes occur anywhere in the world, but they are more frequent and intense near fault lines.
+It feels like the rumblings when you are near an LRT train station, but in this case these tremors and rumblings you feel are dangerous.

 There are two types of earthquakes: volcanic earthquakes and tectonic earthquakes.
 Tectonic earthquakes are produced by sudden movement among the fault plane and boundaries.
 Volcanic earthquakes occur when a volcano erupts.